Your Introduction to the Cosmic Horror Genre

 Lovecraftian terrors are a natural fit for comics and graphic novels.
 In these cosmic horror comics, talented artists find a way to depict that blood-curdling unknowable visually.
 For more, read our roundup of horror manga.

-Through the Woods by Charles Burns
+Black Hole by Charles Burns

 This provocative graphic novel tracks the outbreak of a bizarre virus that plagues suburban Seattle in the 1970s.
 The illness seems to hit teenagers and young adults particularly hard.
 Burns’s visuals scream paranoia, and his visceral art will make you squirm.